 Online Community Managers seem to require a rather large skill set.
-Most notably, skills in Copywriting, Market Research, Media / Public Relations, and People Management are correlated to pay that is above average, with boosts in pay of 10 percent.
-Skills that pay less than market rate include Blogging, Email Marketing, and Social Media Optimization.
-Those familiar with Social Media Marketing also tend to know Social Media Optimization.
+Most notably, skills in Copywriting, Market Research, Media / Public Relations, and People Management are correlated to pay that is above average, with boosts in pay of 13 percent.
+Skills that are correlated to lower pay, on the other hand, include Online Marketing, Community Outreach / Activism, and Blogging.
+Most people experienced in Social Media Marketing also know Social Media Optimization.

 Pay Difference by Location

-For Online Community Managers, working in the bustling city of San Jose has its advantages, including an above-average pay rate.
-Online Community Managers will also find cushy salaries in San Francisco (+28 percent), Seattle (+12 percent), Washington (+9 percent), and Portland (+6 percent).
-Online Community Managers in Miami take home the lowest salaries, earning a whopping 27 percent less than the national average.
-Employers in Salt Lake City and Austin also lean toward paying below-median salaries (22 percent lower and 14 percent lower, respectively).
+For Online Community Managers, working in the bustling city of San Francisco has its advantages, including an above-average pay rate.
+Online Community Managers can also look forward to large paychecks in cities like San Jose (+39 percent), Portland (+36 percent), Seattle (+19 percent), and Washington (+7 percent).
+Location is a huge contributor to overall pay, with Online Community Managers in Miami earning a whopping 33 percent below the national average.
+Below-median salaries also turn up in Salt Lake City and Austin (20 percent lower and 12 percent lower, respectively).